How Can I Engage?

 5. Philanthropy: Donating or using private funds or charitable contributions from individuals or institutions to contribute to the public good.

 6. Social Entrepeneurship & Corporate Social Responsibility: Using ethical business or private sector approaches to create or expand market-oriented responses to social or environmental problems.
+Learn more about the Pathways of Public Service and Civic Engagement.

 We also encourage you to stop by the Office of Community Engagement in the QUEST Office, located of the second floor of Founders Hall.